mcgrew/dwrandomizer/README.md

 normal requirements for the game, respectively.

 #### Other changes ####
 The Death Necklace is always available in a chest.
+Putting it on gives you +10 attack power at the cost of 25% of your max HP and being cursed.
 The Fighter's Ring works (+2 ATK).

 ## Running the randomizer ##